jenkinsci/mesos-plugin/README.md

 ### Docker Containers ###

-By default, the Jenkins Agents are run in the default Mesos container.
+By default, the Jenkins agents are run in the default Mesos container.
 To run the Jenkins agent inside a Docker container, there are two options.

 	1) "Use Native Docker Containerizer" : Select this option if Mesos agent(s) are configured with "--containerizers=docker" (recommended).